comphy-lab/pyRheo/README.md

 Examples of the software's functionality can be found in the demos/ directory, which showcases how to use all the modules in pyRheo.

 ## GUI
-For a graphical user interface  (GUI) of pyRheo, follow the instructions in the gui/ directory
+For a graphical user interface  (GUI) of pyRheo, follow the instructions in the gui/ directory.

 ## Contributing
 Inquiries and suggestions can be directed to isaac.mirandavaldez[at]aalto.fi or by raising an issue here.